shj37/Minikube-Kubeflow-ML-KServe-AWS-Project/README.md

 - Automate ML workflows with Kubeflow Pipelines.
 - Store and version models in AWS S3.
 - Serve models with KServe for inference.
-- Keep the process scalable and repeatable.
+- Keep the process repeatable.

 ## Setup Instructions
 1. **AWS Setup**: